Respond to Violence Endowed Scholarship Fund

 Donate nowApply now

 - Scholarship funds will be applied first to outstanding tuition and fees.
 Any award over that amount will be applied to the student’s GSU One Card.

 *Donations to this fund through the Governors State University Foundation are tax deductible to the full extent of the law and all donors will receive an acknowledgement & tax letter

-Respond to Violence was founded in 2012 by Media Studies Professor Yevette Brown in response to a summer day in 2012 when a stray bullet tore through her son’s arm and her family’s heart.
+Respond to Violence was founded by Media Studies Professor Yevette Brown in response to a summer day in 2012 when a stray bullet tore through her son’s arm and her family’s heart.
 Thankful her son survived his injuries, Yevette wanted to do something to give voice to the many victims of violence and their loved ones.
-Through her efforts and the work of the Governors State Community, the Respond to Violence initiative was born.
+Through her efforts and the work of the Governors State Community, the Respond to Violence initiative was born later that year.

 How much money does the Respond to Violence Scholarship distribute every year?

 The amount and numbers of scholarships awarded will vary dependent upon funds available.
-Our goal is to be able to award each student who applies every fall $1,000.
+Our goal is to award $1,000 to each qualifying student who applies every fall.

 You can help us create a self-sustaining fund with your donation towards our $25,000 goal.
-The larger we grow the endowment fund, the greater the earnings are every year which allow for us to help more students.
+The larger we grow the endowment fund, the greater the annual earning potential allowing us to help more students.